SparklinStar/GitHub-Practice-/README.md

 # GitHub-Practice
 ### Anyone willing to get a github sticker please add their name along with their message in this readme file and make a successful PR.
+Sticker only available for JISCE students.

 ## Akash Nath
 - This change is made from phone...not laptop